FAQs

 First, know there isn’t one specific major for Pre-Health or Pre-Law students.
 You can major in anything and go into these careers, so we’re so happy you’re starting with us.
 In The A Center, we have dedicated Pre-Health advisors and a Pre-Law advisor who can help you on your way.
 For Pre-Health students, we’ll work with you during orientation to help you enroll in classes that fulfill prerequisites for the health field you want to study.
 For Pre-Law, we’ll help you select courses that interest you as law schools look closely at academic performance.
 As you continue your academic career at The University of Arizona, you should maintain a relationship with your Pre-Health or Pre-Law advisors for assistance with course selection, personal statements, and readying your application.

 The A Center offers peer mentors to first-year students interested in finding connection with an Undeclared or previously Undeclared student.
-Peer mentors meet with students throughout the semester and talk about time management, study tips, involvement, and how to navigate UAZ.
-They also know what it’s like to be Undeclared as they all started with The A Center, so they can help you feel comfortable in this experience.
+Peer mentors meet with students throughout the semester and talk about time management, study tips, involvement, and how to navigate U of A. They also know what it’s like to be Undeclared as they all started with The A Center, so they can help you feel comfortable in this experience.
 If you are interested in working with a peer mentor, be sure to speak to your advisor for more information about the program.

 Current Students